Hyperfoil/Horreum/README.md

 podman system service -t 0
 ```

-And then run the test suite with a soocket environment as
+And then run the test suite with a socket environment as

 ``` bash
 export DOCKER_HOST=unix:///run/user/${UID}/podman/podman.sock